 Once the repertoire has been selected, keep in mind that choosing too many pieces may prove overwhelming in the beginning.
 Also consider keeping some of the more successful pieces in the permanent repertoire, always adding new material and increasing the body of repertoire available to perform at any given time.
 When you have a clear picture of how many harp students will be in the ensemble, and an idea of their skill levels, decide how many different parts will be in each piece.
 Typically I choose appx 3 different parts, splitting them among 7-8 students.
 This will change depending on the piece, but keep in mind the seating options, and the implications of changing the number of parts for each piece.
 If the young harpists are arranged in ‘teams’, then seating becomes easier, and will remain somewhat constant throughout your repertoire.
 Identify the 3 students with the highest skill level, and assign them each one part, editing it to match their skills, if they are not capable of performing it as written.
 Then pair up the remaining students with these 3, based on skill levels and strengths to augment the basic 3 parts.
 Edit each of the 3 parts to something reasonable for the younger students, ensuring their success.
 Bear in mind that there may be 2 or more younger students on the same basic part.
 Based on the personality, independence and strengths of each individual student, you may wish to tailor their parts to be quite similar, or very different.
 Each situation will be unique.

 As technology advances daily, we can take advantage of benefits to our students.
-I use “Finale”, and computer musical notation program to arrange and compose their parts.
+I use “Finale”, a computer musical notation program to arrange and compose their parts.
 Once the notation is in the computer, it is quite simple to make an audio file of the score, and each part.
-Burning these files to a CD can provide a helpful tool for the student to take home, and use during their own practice sessions.
-My students take these CD’s home, and practice along with their own part, as well as becoming familiar with each of the other parts, and the score.
-They transfer the files to an iPod or MP3 player, and practice with headphones on, playing along with their own part, contrasting parts, and eventually the score.
-It the tempo of the piece is rather fast, I can record these audio files at numerous tempi, giving students the opportunity to practice with the CD each week increasing the tempo, until they can play it at performance tempo.
+Convert those files to audio files, emailing them to students.
+The files are downloaded to their smartphones to use during their own practice sessions.
+They practice along with their own part, as well as becoming familiar with each of the other parts, and the score.
+If the tempo of the piece is too fast, I can record these audio files at numerous tempi, giving students the opportunity to practice with the audio files each week increasing the tempo, until they can play it at performance tempo.
 Granted, these audio files are simply digital representations of the notes, they are not intended to be artistic renderings.
 They will however, assist in the science phase of learning notes, rhythms, and how the puzzle pieces fit together for any given piece of music.
 Once that is achieved, they can focus on the musicianship, expression and phrasing.

 Enhancements as students progress

 As students develop and progress, their parts will be come very easy for them, especially on the pieces you have chosen to remain in the permanent repertoire.
 The opportunities for aural learning by osmosis during rehearsals should not be underestimated.
 As their skills progress, they will have heard similar parts with more technical difficulty throughout all the rehearsals and performances.
 They will be ready to ‘upgrade’ and ‘enhance’ their parts to a more challenging level.
 While ensuring success should always be a major goal, so too, should continually challenging them to improve and develop.
 Often students will ask for 'more notes'.
 A skilled educator should recognize this balance, editing parts appropriately, and enhancing them when appropriate.

-Rehearsals take place only several weeks prior to a performance.
+Rehearsals take place only a few weeks prior to a performance.
 We meet in my living room on Sunday afternoons for 3 hours.
 No one could do it in perpetuity, but we all rally for 4-5 sessions prior to a performance.
 I am lucky enough to have several harps in my living room.
-While it is not enough for everyone, it does mean that not everyone will have to bring a harp for every rehearsal.
-Given our rehearsal schedule, we rotate who uses my harps, and who brings their harp to rehearsals.
-We try to maintain a fair balance, and consider everyone’s special scheduling needs when determining which week they will bring their harp.
-Publishing a calendar several weeks in advance of rehearsal dates, performance dates and who is bringing harps to which rehearsals will keep the parents organized, and minimize confusion.
 Often educators will run a rehearsal as a dictator, giving the students little or no input.
 However, one of our goals as educators should be to develop thinking, independent musicians, with opinions and interpretations.
 So, it would be self defeating and short sighted of us to run these rehearsals in a dictatorial manner.
 If the students have an opportunity to express their own opinions in terms of tempo, dynamics etc, then they will have far more ownership in the total team when we perform in public.
 Be careful what you ask for, you might get more than you bargained for.
 Once again the experienced reflective educator will know how far to let the input go, and when to take back the reins.
 Young children find it difficult to work for a 3 hour period, so we take a break in the middle for a snack.
-If a student uses one of my harps for rehearsal, then they are responsible for bringing a snack for the group to share.
-Since we rotate who brings harps, this also rotates who provides the snacks as well.
 The break can be as productive as the actual rehearsal time.
 The social time together allows them to develop relationships, strengthening the ensemble as a team.
 I also use this break time for announcements, and discussions about upcoming performances.

 Many performance invitations may become annual invitations, a very nice compliment to the performance of the students.
 These connections are important to nurture and maintain.
 Often they will lead to yet more invitations to perform.
 Churches, assisted living facilities and museums often love to have a harp ensemble perform as part of a service, or for their residents or patrons.